-You should also never leave pets, children, older or vulnerable people in the car during hot weather, either.
-The lack of circulating air and other risk factors including excess heat could lead to them needing emergency medical help.
+You should also never leave pets, children, or older or vulnerable people in the car during hot weather.
+The lack of circulating air and other risk factors, including excess heat, could lead to them needing emergency medical help.

 What to Do If Someone Has Heatstroke

-Training your friends, family and co-workers on how to react in an emergency is an important thing.
-Particularly at work, heat stress safety topics should teach your employees basic first aid, emergency protocol, etc. If someone you are with develops heatstroke, it’s important to act quickly.
+Training your friends, family and co-workers on how to react in an emergency is important.
+Particularly at work, heat stress safety topics should teach your employees basic first aid, emergency protocol, etc. If someone you are with develops heatstroke, acting quickly is important.
 Here’s what you should do:

 - Call an ambulance

-- When you’re waiting for emergency medical help, take the person into a shady area where they can lay down and get cool
+- When you’re waiting for emergency medical help, take the person into a shady area where they can lie down and get cool.

 - Remove unnecessary clothing, wet the person’s skin with water, and continuously fan them